-Beyond the fishing opportunities, though, you can also enjoy Red Lake’s various resort areas; which offer fun services like open launch trips, ice houses, RV rentals, campsites, and fishing guides (just to name a few).
+Beyond the fishing opportunities, you can also enjoy Red Lake’s various resort areas, which offer fun services like open launch trips, ice houses, RV rentals, campsites, and fishing guides (just to name a few).
 These services are offered year-round and are one of the major highlights of Red Lake aside from the giant lake itself!

-This is touted by many as one of the best lakes in Minnesota, and is arguably the most visited lake in all of Itasca County.
+This is touted by many as one of the best lakes in Minnesota and is arguably the most visited lake in all of Itasca County.

 Annie Battle Lake is also known as the “heritage fishery” lake by several fishermen because of its seclusion, serenity, and its abundance of offerings.
 Located in Glendalough State Park, this lake is home to an array of fish.

-Boats for rent can be found near the lake along with other visitor attractions in Ely also known as the doorway to the Superior National Forest which offers even more attractions aside from the lake itself.
+Boats for rent can be found near the lake along with other visitor attractions in Ely, also known as the doorway to the Superior National Forest, which offers even more attractions aside from the lake itself.
 The options at this lake and the parts surrounding it are endless.

-Giving water access to other lakes, Sand Lake’s 4,382 forested acres paves the way for Anglers to obtain a different experience from the other lakes.
+Nestled in Itasca county and giving water access to other lakes, Sand Lake’s 4,382 forested acres paves the way for Anglers to obtain a different experience from the other lakes.

 Lake Vermilion has numbers that any fishermen would love.
 It comes in at a grand total of 1,200 miles of shoreline, 40,000 acres of water, and 635 islands!

 I hope you get the opportunity to check out some of the best fishing lakes in Minnesota.
-For more comprehensive guides, tips, and recommendations to help you enjoy the North Star State, be sure to keep up to date with the Life in Minnesota blog!